vitessio/website/content/en/docs/reference/vreplication/v2/start.md

 ###### Uses

-* Improve performance by using picking a tablet in cells in network proximity with the target
+* Improve performance by picking a tablet in cells in network proximity with the target
 * To reduce bandwidth costs by skipping cells which are in different availability zones
 * Select cells where replica lags are lower
 </div>